About rat glue traps

 The recommended humane way of killing a captured rodent is with a sharp and swift blow to the head.
 Unfortunately, most people don’t have the constitution or skill to do this so a lot of people resolve to drown the rodents or just leaving them in the trash together with the trap where they can die on their own.
-Obviously, such disposal methods constitute an offense under the UK Animal Welfare Act so if you are not capable or willing to kill a captured rodent manually, we’d suggest that you use another method of rodent control.
+If you are not capable or willing to kill a captured rodent manually, we’d suggest that you use another method of rodent control.

 What are the alternatives to rat glue traps?

 For those that are not willing to use a glue trap, there are some alternatives we’d suggest:

 - Snap traps.
 Snap traps are an old and tested method of rodent control.
 In modern days there are some new models that work even more effectively than the old “board and a string” traps of the past.
 They are generally considered “humane” as they tend to kill the animal quickly and painlessly, but keep in mind that this is only so if the snap trap is of a good enough quality and if a proper size.
 Also, beware that snap traps can pose a danger to your pets or kids.